wojtowiczm/Leakify/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Leakify.svg?style=flat)](https://cocoapods.org/pods/Leakify)

 Tired of writing `[unowned/weak self] closures on every callback function?
-You might conside using passing method as a parameter with little help from Leakify.
+You might consider using passing method as a parameter with little help from Leakify.

 Usually we encourage sytuation like this